Andrew Henderson

 Nomad Capitalist Team

-From tax deductions to flat tax rates or even lump sum tax, there are ways to not just pay fewer taxes but even avoid personal and business tax altogether.
+From tax deductions to flat tax rates or even lump sum tax, there are ways to pay fewer taxes and avoid personal and business taxes altogether.
+Countries are competing for you and your business.

 But it’s not as simple as it sounds.
-There are four tax quadrants that should be put into consideration when optimizing your tax bill before going offshore.:
+There are four tax quadrants that should be put into consideration when optimizing your tax bill before going offshore.

 1. Your personal tax where you’re leaving